MoserMichael/pprintex/README.md

-# pprintex - module for pretty printing of objects.
+# printex - module for pretty printing of objects.

 This module is based on python module [pprint](https://docs.python.org/3/library/pprint.html), I copied the sources and made some modifications.